 The interview will ask you whether you are:

-If you are married or in a civil partnership (or due to marry or form a civil partnership), you will be asked for the name and address of your spouse or civil partner.
-In the case of marriages, you will be asked if the marriage is a same-sex marriage.
+If you are in a permanent relationship, you will be asked for the name and address of your partner.
+You will also be asked if the relationship is a same-sex relationship.
+(This is just so we use the correct language in the will.)

-The questions in this part of the interview are about your current status (except where you are shortly to be married or form a civil partnership – see below).
-So if you were previously married or in a civil partnership, but have been widowed or divorced or the civil partnership has been dissolved, then you should choose ‘Single’.
+The questions in this part of the interview are about your current legal status (except where you are shortly to be married or form a civil partnership – see below).

 The interview will then continue based on your answers and will only ask you questions that are relevant to your status.
 For example, there is no point in asking a single person for the name of their spouse.